 (d) To use dogs for hunting, training or any purpose from March 6 until August 31.

 (e) To conduct organized man drives during stalk deer hunts outside the hours of 10:00AM – 2:00 PM.

-(f) For any person under 16 years of age to hunt on any AREA unless accompanied by a licensed hunter at all times; except on designated youth hunts when the youth must be accompanied by an adult who is either 21 years old or older or the parent, and who is in possession of all state hunting licenses required to hunt on a WMA.
+(f) For any person under 16 years of age to hunt on any AREA unless accompanied by an adult who is either 21 years old or older or the parent, and who is in possession of all state hunting licenses required to hunt on a WMA.

-1. DEER: Stalk Gun Hunting on Grand Bay WMA is restricted to shotguns with slugs.
+1. DEER: Stalk Gun Hunting on Grand Bay WMA is restricted to archery and shotguns with slugs.